-Early eye exams are important because they ensure healthy vision development.
+Visual Processing Exam is important because it ensures healthy vision development.
 Eye exams at tender age help in identification of the toddler’s vision problems which if left untreated, some problems could cause permanent loss of eyesight.
-These checkups also ensure good performance in school since bad eyesight can result in poor performance in school.
+These checkups also ensure good performance in school since bad eyesight can result in poor performance in school which can be fixed by buying a pair at this glasses for womens and men store.

 During the eye examination, a penlight is used to torch the toddler’s eye to check for the pupil and eye alignment.
 A special scope is also used to check for abnormalities at the back of the eye.
 Toddlers are also asked to read letters or images from a chart.
 These letters or images test near vision, distance vision, eye teaming (binocularity) skills, eye movement skills, focusing skills, peripheral awareness and eye/hand coordination.
-VAD is clinically checked through checking the ability to form images in low light conditions, which could be an indicator for night blindness.
+VAD is clinically checked through checking the ability to form images in low light conditions, which could be an indicator for night blindness and the need of xray gowns glasses.

 Possible surgery can fix other vision problems or contact lens wear.
-Eye vitamins or eye supplements can help correct vision problems at times.
+Eye vitamins or eye supplements such as Eyepromise DVS Nutritional Support Eye Vitamin can help correct vision problems at times.
 Toddlers who have undergone vitrectomy or previous laser eye surgery should adhere to strict eye checkups for potential complications such as Cataracts or infection.

 It is important to see an eye specialist upon detection of the following: